essentialkaos/bibop/COOKBOOK.md

 Removes file or directory.

-Deleting files created due to the test in working dir is not required. bibop automatically deletes all files created due test process.
+‼ _Deleting files created due to the test in working dir is not required. bibop automatically deletes all files created due test process._

 **Syntax:** `remove <target>`